★ Not Worth Seeing

 Length of Reviews

-My reviews used to be only a paragraph long.
-It worked for me because the format forced me to get to the point.
+When I started, my reviews used to be only a paragraph long.
+It worked for me initially because the format forced me to get to the point.
 Over time, however, I realized that the single paragraph format prevented me from discussing certain aspects of the film that may be worth going into.
-Also, a multi-paragraph format is more organized so it makes the review easier to read.
-Each review ranges from 450 to 800 words.
+Also, a multi-paragraph format is more organized so it makes a review easier to read.
+A full review ranges from 450 to 800 words.
 A short review, in one-paragraph format, ranges from 150 to 250 words.